A Systematic Analysis of Out-of-Distribution Detection Under Representation and Training Paradigm Shifts: Training Paradigms, CSF Baselines and Variations

 \subsection{Computing Infrastructure}

-All experiments were executed on our internal GPU cluster. \emph{CNN} runs (VGG-13 trained from scratch) were scheduled on NVIDIA T4 GPUs, while \emph{ViT} runs (fine-tuned from a large pretrained model) were scheduled on NVIDIA A100 GPUs.
-We did not mix GPU types within an experiment.
-Every training/evaluation job for a given backbone used the same GPU class to avoid hardware-induced variance.
+All experiments were executed on an internal GPU cluster with two GPU types running in parallel: NVIDIA T4 GPUs for CNN-based work (VGG-13 and the held-out ResNet-18 pool) and NVIDIA A100 GPUs for ViT inference.
+We did not mix GPU types within an experiment, and every job for a given backbone used the same GPU class to avoid hardware-induced variance.
+The CSF inference, projection-filtering, neural-collapse, and statistical pipelines were dispatched as parallel jobs across 12 CPU workers on the same cluster.